 HI now sets up and strengthens existing prevention, early detection, referral and response systems relating to development delay in children, the onset of disability, etc. including by training early childhood actors and medical staff and advising parents.

 HI also builds the resilience of vulnerable communities to natural disasters by raising the natural disaster risk awareness of civil society organisations and other organisations.
 The priority for HI is to enable the most vulnerable people, including isolated people, pregnant women, and people with disabilities, to prepare for these disasters, extremely frequent in the Philippines, to be able protect themselves, and to ensure they are not forgotten by organisations providing victim assistance in the aftermath of disasters.
-HI also raises the awareness and prepares directly the families most vulnerable to disasters in communities of the cities of Cotabato and Marawi.
+HI also raises the awareness and prepares directly the families most vulnerable to disasters in communities.

 In the Philippines, poverty is not just a rural phenomenon.
 There are major inequalities between different regions and socio-economic groups.
 The poorest provinces are those of Visayas and Mindanao, but poverty is also very acute in the southern regions of Luzon.